WiDS-Datathon-2025-UCLA-Team-2/UCLA_WiDS_Team-2/README.md

 ---
 ## **🖼️ Impact Narrative**

-  **Answer the relevant questions below based on your competition:**

-  **WiDS challenge:**
+**WiDS Challenge:**

-  1. What brain activity patterns are associated with ADHD; are they different between males and females, and, if so, how?
+1. **What brain activity patterns are associated with ADHD; are they different between males and females, and, if so, how?**

+   Our analysis of functional connectivity suggests that individuals with ADHD exhibit distinct neural activity patterns compared to those without ADHD.
+In particular, disruptions in the communication between regions responsible for attention, executive control, and emotional regulation were observed.
+Furthermore, preliminary results indicate potential sex-specific differences, where females may show alternative connectivity patterns or varying levels of activation in certain brain networks compared to males.
+These differences could be influenced by developmental, hormonal, or genetic factors, emphasizing the need for tailored approaches when studying ADHD.

-2. How could your work help contribute to ADHD research and/or clinical care?
+2. **How could your work help contribute to ADHD research and/or clinical care?**

+   By applying advanced machine learning techniques to functional MRI connectome data alongside socio-demographic variables, our work enhances the understanding of ADHD’s neural underpinnings.
+This improved insight can aid in:

+   - **Early Diagnosis:** Providing biomarkers based on brain connectivity that may support earlier and more accurate identification of ADHD.
+   - **Personalized Treatment:** Informing the development of targeted therapies that account for individual differences, including sex-specific neural profiles.
+   - **Research Advancement:** Offering a framework for integrating complex neuroimaging data with clinical metrics, thereby contributing to a more comprehensive model of ADHD that can be validated in larger studies.

+Overall, our findings aim to bridge the gap between neuroscience research and clinical practice, ultimately improving the diagnostic and therapeutic landscape for ADHD.

 As you answer the questions below, consider using not only text, but also illustrations, annotated visualizations, poetry, or other creative techniques to make your work accessible to a wider audience.